CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Bonding-Link-Aggregation.md

 | Ethertype| on | `lag_hash_config.ether_type` |
 | VLAN ID| on |`lag_hash_config.vlan_id` |

+Cumulus Linux does not provide NVUE commands to configure load balancing.

 To set the hash fields:

 1. Edit the `/etc/cumulus/datapath/traffic.conf` file: